ceiphr/ceiphr.com-v4/content/blog/a-crash-course-in-django/index.md

 `from blog.models import Post` imports all the models that we've just created. `admin.site.register(<model_name>)` tells Django to display that model within the control panel.

-Next we will create a superuser, so we can log into the admin panel.
+Next, we will create a superuser, so we can log into the admin panel.
 Type the following command and follow the prompts.
 You only need to fill out the username and passwords prompts.

 ```bash{outputLines: 2-6}